bewshy/Original-Prusa-Enclosure/README.md

 # Original-Prusa-Enclosure
 Side and rear panels for the Original Prusa Enclosure with cutouts removed for use with acrylic.

-This repository contains STEP files for the Prusa Enclosure panels.
+This repository contains DXF files for the Prusa Enclosure panels.

 **Links**